 - 1. Increase the East Wastewater Treatment permit from 250,000 to 350,000 gpd (pending 2/23). - 2.
 Upgrade and/or explore alternatives for the West Wastewater Treatment Plant (study underway 2/23). - 3.
-Ensure that wastewater treatment plants have appropriate technology to remove algal toxins, priority pollutants, microplastics and endocrine disrupting compounds.
+Ensure that wastewater treatment plants have appropriate technology to remove algal toxins, priority pollutants, microplastics and compounds that can have a negative impact to humans such as PFAS.

 Inflow and Infiltration (I&I) is an ongoing issue that is continuously addressed by the Town, and happens when water from the environment, which does not need to be treated, enters the sewage system for treatment.
 This water uses up permitted capacity and causes unnecessary treatment expenses.
 The Middletown sanitary sewer system has a large amount of I&I that affects the capacity of the system as evidenced by the increase in flow during heavy rains (stormwater).
-Two large I&I remediation projects are underway (09/22) to decrease the I&I impacts to permitted capacity and therefore should increase available capacity when complete.
+Two large I&I remediation projects were underway (09/22) to decrease the I&I impacts to permitted capacity and therefore should increase available capacity when complete.